 Health, Education, Livelihoods

-The study focuses on assessing individual’s life satisfaction based on their economic, social and health conditions.
+The study focuses on assessing an individual’s life satisfaction based on their economic, social and health conditions.
 The assessment involves three aspects: the first tries to probe how satisfied and contended an individual is with his or her present life and if they wish any change in it.
 The second aspect attempts at finding out an individual’s work status, education and skills possessed, work-life balance, living condition and facilities available, social relationships etc. The section on health covers both physical and mental health.
 There is an attempt to understand physical problems and solutions adopted to tackle it.
 There is also an effort to know about mental health issues like anxiety, fear, and depression.

 This third aspect also serves as a highlight of the study, since mental health issues are not talked about often.
 Therefore, our study is an attempt to know if people are aware of the problems they might be facing and whether they are seeking medical help if they have such issues.
 The study will also inquire about the willingness of individuals to forgo financial and personal changes for being in perfect health.